Epic home fails: world's worst design and DIY mistakes

 This seemingly ordinary living room is surely one of the strangest ones we've ever seen.

-At first glance, everything appears normal, but take a look at the curtains and you suddenly can't quite figure out what the homeowners were thinking.
+At first glance, everything appears normal but take a look at the curtains and you suddenly can't quite figure out what the homeowners were thinking.
+Are these covering the world's tiniest windows?
+Was there a misunderstanding in the soft furnishings store?
+Your guess is as good as ours.

 @badrealestatepics/Instagram